-Figure \ref{fig:1}(a) shows that, except for \texttt{Bar}, the other tokens in a REMI sequence always occur consecutively in groups, in the order of \texttt{Sub-beat}, \texttt{Pitch}, \texttt{Duration}.
-We can further differentiate \texttt{Bar(new)} and \texttt{Bar(cont)}, representing respectively the beginning of a new bar and a continuation of the current bar, and always have one of them before a \texttt{Sub-beat} token.
-This way, the tokens would always occur in a group of four.
-Instead of feeding the token embedding of each of them individually to the Transformer, we can combine the token embeddings of the four tokens in a group by concatenation, and let the Transformer model them jointly, as depicted in Figure \ref{fig:1}(b).
-We can also modify the output layer of the Transformer so that it predicts the four tokens at once with different heads.
-These constitute the main ideas of the CP representation \cite{hsiao21aaai}, which has at least the following two advantages over its REMI counterpart: 1) the time steps needed to represent a MIDI piece is much reduced, since the tokens are merged into a ``super token'' (a.k.a. a ``compound word'' \cite{hsiao21aaai}) representing four tokens at once; 2) the self-attention in Transformer is operated over the super tokens, which might be musically more meaningful as each super token jointly represents different aspects of a musical note.
+Fig. \ref{fig:1}(a) shows that, except for \texttt{Bar}, the other tokens in a REMI sequence always occur consecutively in groups, in the order of \texttt{Sub-bar}, \texttt{Pitch}, \texttt{Duration}.
+We can further differentiate \texttt{Bar(new)} and \texttt{Bar(cont)}, representing respectively the beginning of a new bar and a continuation of the current bar and always have one of them before a \texttt{Sub-bar} token.
+This way, the tokens would always occur in a group of four for MIDI scores.
+For MIDI performances, six tokens would be grouped together, including \texttt{Velocity} and \texttt{Tempo}.
+Following the logic of \texttt{Bar}, if there is no tempo change, we simply repeat the tempo value.
+Instead of feeding the token embedding of each of them individually to the Transformer, we can combine the token embedding of either the four tokens for MIDI scores or six tokens for MIDI performances in a group by concatenation and let the Transformer model process them jointly, as depicted in Fig. \ref{fig:1}(b).
+We can also modify the output layer of the Transformer so that it predicts multiple tokens at once with different heads.
+These constitute the main ideas of the CP representation \parencite{hsiao21aaai}, which has at least the following two advantages over its REMI counterpart: 1) the number of time steps needed to represent a MIDI piece is much reduced, since the tokens are merged into a ``super token'' (a.k.a. a ``compound word'' \parencite{hsiao21aaai}) representing four tokens at once; 2) the self-attention in Transformer is operated over the super tokens, which might be musically more meaningful as each super token jointly represents different aspects of a musical note.
 Therefore, we experiment with both REMI and CP in our experiments.

-\subsection{On Zero-padding}
+\subsubsection{On Zero-padding}

-For training Transformers, it is convenient if all the input sequences have the same length.
-For both REMI and CP, we divide the token sequence for each entire piece into a number of shorter sequences with equal sequence length 512, zero-padding those at the end of a piece to 512 with appropriate number of \texttt{Pad} tokens.
+To train Transformers, it is required that all input sequences have the same length.
+For both REMI and CP, we divide the token sequence for each entire piece into a number of shorter sequences with equal sequence length 512, zero-padding those at the end of a piece to 512 with an appropriate number of \texttt{Pad} tokens.
 Because of the token grouping, a CP sequence for the Pop1K7 dataset would cover around 25 bars on average, whereas a corresponding REMI sequence covers only 9 bars on average.